BytelyPlay/minigamz-reborn/README.md

 # The Protocol
 All packets have a PacketType and a class associated with the data. \
 We want to use ProtoBuffers AS MUCH as possible... \
-The Proto file (PacketWrapper) will wrap any sent packet...
+The Proto file (PacketWrapper) will wrap any sent packet... \
+uses delimiters since tcp is a stream based protocol. delimiter in hex: 0x99, 0x11, 0x91, 0xFF, 0xF5, 0xF2

 The server is the proxy...
 Client initializes the handshake server responds...